A Transfer Attack to Image Watermarks: Theoretical Analysis

 \section{Theoretical Analysis}

-We conduct theoretical analysis about the transferability of our transfer attack.
-Specifically, given the watermarks decoded by the $m$ surrogate decoders for the perturbed image, we derive both an upper bound and a lower bound for the probability that the watermark decoded by the target decoder for the perturbed image matches with the ground-truth watermark.
-All our proofs are shown in Appendix.
+Given the watermarks decoded by the $m$ surrogate decoders for the perturbed image, we derive both an upper bound and a lower bound for the probability that the watermark decoded by the target decoder for the perturbed image matches with the ground-truth watermark, which quantify the transferability of our transfer attack.
+Specifically, we derive the following theorem.
+Other details are shown in Appendix~\ref{theory}. \begin{theorem} For any watermarked image $x_w$, perturbation $\delta$ satisfying the constraints in Equation~\ref{optim-3}, and watermarks decoded by $m$ surrogate decoders for the perturbed image, the probability that the $j$th bit of the watermark decoded by $T$ matches the ground-truth watermark $w$ is bounded as follows: